autonity/docs.autonity.org/content/docs/concepts/system-model/_index.md

 The principal message primitives of the networking communication layer are:

-- transaction: valid transaction messages submitted to clients from the external environment, broadcast for processing
+- Transaction: valid transaction messages submitted to clients from the external environment, broadcast for processing.
-- block announcement: notification of a new block sent by consensus committee members
+- Block announcement: notification of a new block sent by consensus committee members.
-- consensus, Tendermint consensus messages sent by and forwarded between committee members during consensus rounds
+- Consensus, Tendermint consensus messages sent by and forwarded between committee members during consensus rounds.

 {{% alert title="Note" %}}Transaction calls execute against local state and are not broadcast to the network, per standard Ethereum.{{% /alert %}}